sudarshan2401/tp/docs/UserGuide.md

 2. Download the latest `EduTrack.jar` from [here](https://github.com/AY2324S1-CS2103T-T15-3/tp/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for your EduTrack.
 4. Open a command terminal, `cd` into the folder you placed your `EduTrack.jar` file in, and use the `java -jar EduTrack.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
+Refer to [EduTrack's Graphical User Interface](#edutracks-graphical-user-interface) if you want to learn more about EduTrack's interface.

 ![Ui](images/quickstart.png) <br>

 5. Type the command in the command box and press `Enter` to execute it. eg. typing `help` and `Enter` again will open the help window.<br>